Aghostraa/PrivaCT/README.md

 ### Running the extension
-Once the Prism Full Node is running the user and the service has also been running for a while.
+Once the Prism full node is running, and the service has also been running for a while.
 The extension is ready to use, which can be done by using the following steps in the project directory:

 ```sh